BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

     This is useful for derivations that are cheapest to build locally.

   - [`allowSubstitutes`]{#adv-attr-allowSubstitutes}\
-    If this attribute is set to `false`, then Nix will always build this derivation (locally or remotely); it will not try to substitute its outputs.
+    If this attribute is set to `false`, then Bsd will always build this derivation (locally or remotely); it will not try to substitute its outputs.
     This is useful for derivations that are cheaper to build than to substitute.

     This attribute can be ignored by setting [`always-allow-substitutes`](@docroot@/command-ref/conf-file.md#conf-always-allow-substitutes) to `true`.